MyGGaN/mixpanel-python/README.md

 Contribute
 ----------
-If you have improved code, tests, documentation or added a feature feel free to open a pull request.
+If you have improved code, tests, documentation or added a feature, please open a pull request and share your work.

 Additional Information
 ----------------------